Love of place is in our DNA

 ASSOCIATE PROFESSOR, SOUTHERN CROSS UNIVERSITY

-Consolidating thinking around tourism and its role in regional change, community well-being, place-making and policy, I authored a book highlighting the value of storytelling in learning and professional development.
-I also continued my commitment to tourism education by leading the largest national study of tourism and hospitality education examining the future of tourism education.
+Consolidating thinking around tourism and its role in regional change, community well-being, place-making and policy, this publication highlights the value of storytelling in learning and professional development.
+I also continued my commitment to tourism education by leading the largest national study of tourism and hospitality education examining the future of tourism education. .

-I contributed to OECD research and thought leadership by examining policy complementarities in tourism and recommending changes for national governments.
+OECD research and polcy advice that examined policy complementarities in tourism and allied policy areas, recommending changes for national governments

 TOURISM EDUCATION FUTURES